acss-io/atomizer/docs/tutorials/alignment.md

 ## [`align-self`](../reference.html#alignself)

-Aligns the box (as the alignment subject) within its containing block (as the alignment container) along the block/column/cross axis of the alignment container: the box’s outer edges are aligned within its alignment container as described by its alignment value.
-Following example shows `As(fs)`, _align-self: flex-start_.
+Aligns the box (as the alignment subject) within its containing block (as the alignment container) along the block/column/cross axis of the alignment container (the box’s outer edges are aligned within its alignment container as described by its alignment value).

+The following example shows `As(fs)` -> `align-self: flex-start`.

 ```html
 <div class="D(f) Ai(c)">